 Different island groups receive quite different weather patterns throughout the year.
 Overall though, the majority of the Philippines receives their rainy season (often typhoons too) during the June to November period.
 For this reason, December to April is often considered the peak season to visit the Philippines.

-However, I know groups of people who have gone in November and experienced glorious weather the entire time, and others who have survived typhoons in the same set of weeks in different years.
-January through to April, for the most part, and for the islands I’m including in this suggested itinerary below, is the best time to visit the Philippines.
+However, I know groups of people who have gone in November and experienced glorious weather the entire time, and others who have survived typhoons in November in different years.
+January through to April, in my opinion (and for the islands I’m including in this suggested itinerary), is the best time to visit the Philippines.